A practical guide on how to use AI in Jira

 Use simulation to see how it will perform

-This shows you exactly how it would have responded to real customer questions, giving you an accurate forecast of its resolution rate and pointing out any gaps in your knowledge base.
-You can tweak its behavior and prompts with zero risk before it ever interacts with a real customer.
+This shows you exactly how the AI would have responded to real questions, giving you a clear forecast of its performance and helping you identify any areas where your knowledge base could be strengthened.
+You can refine its behavior with confidence before it ever interacts with a customer.

 This screenshot shows the simulation mode in eesel AI, a critical step for how to use AI in Jira for customer support automation.